-The only dedicated car parks are at Furzton Lake where the park begins, but roadside parking can be found at many points along the brook's meandering route.
+The nearest car park is on Rosemullion Avenue next to the allotments and just off the V2, Otherwise, you can use the car park at Furzton Lake where the park begins.
+Alternatively roadside parking can be found at many points along the brook's meandering route.

 There are no public toilets in the park.

-Access is generally good on desiognated leisure routes although there are some gradients.
+Access is generally good on designated leisure routes although there are some gradients.

 Make a day of it